muydanny/backend-curriculum-site/module3/lessons/intro_to_caching_in_rails.md

 ```

 Note here that on our first load, we are writing all of these fragments, and that when are refreshing, we are doing a much smaller hit to the database.

+## Caching in Rails pt 2: Low-Level Caching

+Rails also has some built in methods for caching in other parts of an application besides the view.
+Low-level caching is a great option for caching data that comes from an external API.

+### Low-Level Caching Challenge

+With a pair, read through this section of the [docs](https://guides.rubyonrails.org/caching_with_rails.html#low-level-caching) about low-level caching, and see if you can implement it in the IpLocationService class.
+If you get stuck, check out the `caching-complete` branch of the Storedom repo.

 ## Next Steps — If you finish all of the steps above, consider the following challenges